...

 Mastiha, Mastiha: A Unique Herbal Spirit from Greece

-Though mastic trees grow all over the Mediterranean, only the variety in the unique microclimate of Chios’s southern area produces the special aromatic sap from which the liqueur is made.
+Although mastic trees grow throughout the Mediterranean, only the variety in Chios’s southern microclimate produces the distinctive aromatic sap that makes the liqueur.
 The EU protected mastiha with a Designation of Origin (PDO), and UNESCO recognizes its traditional harvest as a living heritage of humanity.
 The EU has also recognized mastiha as a traditional herbal medicine for digestive problems.

-In August of 2012, disastrous wildfires spread across the island of Chios, scorching over 31,000 acres of land.
+In August 2012, disastrous wildfires spread across the island of Chios, burning more than 31,000 acres.
 As a result, more than half of the island’s mastic orchards were destroyed.
-Because it has a protected designation of origin from the EU, the fire not only impacted Chios farmers, who lost almost 60 percent of their crops, but it also seriously impacted the global supply of the mastiha.
+Because it has a protected designation of origin from the EU, the fire not only affected Chios farmers, who lost almost 60 percent of their crops, but also seriously disrupted the global supply of mastiha.

 Fun Fact

-The trade of mastiha took a big hit after 1900 when Thomas Adams mass-produced chewing gum in the United States under the name Chiclets from the resin of the Mexican sapodilla tree and marketed it worldwide.
+The trade in mastiha took a significant hit after 1900, when Thomas Adams mass-produced chewing gum in the United States under the name Chiclets, made from the resin of the Mexican sapodilla tree, and marketed it worldwide.

 Cooking with Mastiha